Early Childhood

 DAMITA ROBINSON has been serving on the Conference Committee since 2013.
 She is the Director at Emmanuel United Methodist Preschool in Laurel (Howard County), Maryland.
 This has allowed her the opportunity to pursue her passion for providing an exceptional first-school experience for young children.
 Damita attended Notre Dame of Maryland University earning her undergraduate degree in Elementary Education and earned her Masters Degree in Educational Leadership from Concordia University Nebraska.
 Her career in education has taken her on a wonderful journey since 2000 from preschool to fifth grade (and most of the grades in between) and now Preschool Director.
 She is married with two wonderful children.
 Her free time is spent reading and she still loves to cut and paste.

-AMY SCHROEDER is the Director at Mt.
-Hebron Nursery School in Ellicott City (Howard County), Maryland.
-She has a long-standing relationship with MHNS dating back to 1998 when her children first attended preschool.
-She joined the staff in 2003 and has served as the Assistant Director and now as the Director.
-She has a bachelor’s degree in English Literature and a double master’s degree in Counseling and Higher Education Administration.
-Before MHNS, she was a University Administrator and College Professor.
+AMY SCHROEDER is the Director of Little Oak Nursery School in Sykesville, Maryland.
+She has been serving the children and families of Howard County for over 20 years and continues to love collaborating with colleagues across the state to provide excellence in education for our littlest learners.
+She has a bachelor’s degree in English Literature and a double master's degree in Counseling and Education Administration.
+Before beginning her career in early childhood, she was a University Administrator and College Professor.
 She lives in Annapolis and is married with two grown children.
-She is a long time Conference attendee, and this is her second year on the Conference Committee.
+She is a long time Conference attendee, and this is her third year on the Conference Committee.

 VICKIE WHITLEY, a true Annapolitan, has 20 years of experience as a Director of Early Childhood programs.
 Vickie is currently the Director of Heritage Learning Center, a mission of Heritage Baptist Church in Annapolis.
 She graduated from the University of Maryland, Baltimore County with a degree in Social Work and Psychology.
 She holds a certificate in Child Care Administration Training.
 Vickie has been married for 41 years to her husband, who she met at Heritage.
 She has 4 adult children (3 who attended HLC) and 6 grandchildren.
 Her loves include spending time with family, traveling, hiking, knitting, crocheting, and golf.
 Her greatest joy is to share the love of Jesus and the Wonder of Learning with children.